Recipe Format

 Format Version

-The current format version is 4.0, recorded in metadata.format_version.
+The current format version is 4.3, recorded in schema_version at the top level.

 The version is checked during validation and patching.
 A recipe with an unrecognised format version will be rejected before any instructions are read.